ldss-project/docs/docs/services/statistics-service/index.md

   - Input:
     ```yaml
     score: {
-      hasWon: boolean       # if the player has won
+      hasWon?: boolean       # true if the player has won, false if the player has lost, none if the match was a par
     }
     ```
   - Output: ` `